alexdidier/rampc-quadrotor/wiki/workflow_for_students.md

    automatically enabled to try to recover the crazyflie and bring it to the center of your zone.*

-7. If you decided to put some parameter in the `CustomController.yaml` file, you can now change it and press the *Load CustomController YAML file* button in the GUI.
+7. If you decided to put some parameter in the `StudentController.yaml` file, you can now change it and press the *Load StudentController YAML file* button in the GUI.
 This way, you can try and see the effect of changing some parameters on the fly.

-#### Steps to plot debug variables from Custom Controller in a graph
+#### Steps to plot debug variables from Student Controller in a graph

-1. Choose the variables that we want to see in a plot from the file `CustomControllerService.cpp`.
+1. Choose the variables that we want to see in a plot from the file `StudentControllerService.cpp`.
 Inside the function `calculateControlOutput`, a part where we fill a DebugMsg with data has been written (lines 133-145 in previous figure).
 Vicon data has already been filled in (vicon\_x, vicon\_y,...).
 Additionally, there are up to 10 general purpose variables